nickrussler/commentbox/README.md

 * Also you can (and are allowed to) make modifications to adapt to your special needs.
 * You can connect this component to your own user-system and your users don't need to have an account on your site and an additional account for the external system.

-## First Steps for Simple Demo
+## First Steps

+I recomend to take a look at the [demo](https://github.com/nickrussler/commentbox/tree/master/demo-source) at first.

-Just deploy the simple demo project in any AS with eclipse or your IDE of choice.
+Just deploy the demo project in any AS with eclipse or your IDE of choice, and try out some features!

-## First Steps for Extended Demo
+### Extended Demo

+After you played around with the demo you can start to use it immediatly or you can take a look at the [extended demo](https://github.com/nickrussler/commentbox/tree/master/extended-demo-source).

+In the extended demo a real database is used via JPA.

-Create the needed datasource (commentboxDS) in the configs of your AS or rename the used datasource to one of yours (in persistence.xml).
+Because of that you need to create a datasource (commentboxDS) in the configs of your AS or rename the used datasource to one of yours (in persistence.xml).

 Then deploy the demo project in any AS with eclipse or your IDE of choice.